digglet123/pupload/README.md

 6. Test the app:
    * Go to http://localhost:3000 with your browser
 7. Temporary files and uploaded files go to .tmp and .uploads respectively inside the app root folder.

-   * In the windows branch the paths have to be set manually in settings.json
+## Windows specific instructions

+1. After cloning switch to windows branch
+   * git checkout windows
+2. Manually set temp and upload paths in settings.json

+3. Run the application with the command
+   * meteor --settings settings.json